christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 ![Tensorboard](http://api.tensorflow.org/system/image/body/1675/mnist_tensorboard.png)

-and a graph visualization tool that works like our `python python/draw_net.py` command in Caffe, but much more developed ([see tutorial](http://christopher5106.github.io/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html))
+and a graph visualization tool, named **TensorBoard**, that works like our `python python/draw_net.py` command in Caffe, but much more developed ([see tutorial](http://christopher5106.github.io/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html))

 ![Tensorboard graph](http://api.tensorflow.org/system/image/body/1691/colorby_structure.png)

 I would say that Tensorflow brings nothing really new, but **the main advantage is that everything is in one place, and easy to install**, which is very nice.

+Graph visualization brings new informations, and creation of networks directly and integrally from the Python code (without having to write Caffe's NetSpec interface) is great.

+A "best in class" work, but difficult to understand the value-added.

+A contrario, I would see these main drawbacks :

+- to program new layer types, I cannot imagine how complex it can be...

+- TensorBoard does not simplify understanding, display of some information is missing compared to other tools, such as the layer parameters, ... so I'm even more lost...

 Caffe remains for me the main tool where R&D occurs, but I believe that Tensorflow will become greater and greater in the future.
-Technical work done by Google is usually very great.
+Technical work done by Google is always very great.

-Graph visualization is much more powerful and creation of networks directly and integrally from the Python code (without having to write Caffe's NetSpec interface) is great.

 # Let's give it a try